MilesFarber/Windows10SuperCharger/README.md

 * Your PortableApps drive, or any storage drive of your choice, MUST have a backup, and be mounted on Z:.
 You can use Disk Management to fix this.
 * App Installer MUST be up to date from the Microsoft Store, and Windows 10 is updated to at least 20H2.
-* Windows Hello MUST be temporarily disabled, you can re-enable it after the script finished.
+* Standard password login MUST be enabled and you must have logged in with your standard password at least once, this is required to fix SAMBA.
 * Focus Assist, Sleep, and Storage Sense MUST be turned off.
 (Fix coming soon.)
 * Your PC MUST be renamed properly.
+(Fix coming soon.)

 If everything is ready, simply download the .PS1 file, place it on your desktop (or any folder that doesn't require admin permissions), and run it.
 It can take between 10 to 60 minutes depending on your storage speed, internet connection speed, or processor speed.